espinr/activioty/docs/README.md

 Check all the details and code in [Github page of this component](./checkpoints/rfid-reader-python).

+The cost magnitude of this checkpoint depends on the antenna.
+The cost of the implementation of this pilot was around $150 (including RFID reader, sample tags, (5-6m reading range) antenna plus Rasberry Pi).

 #### 1.1.2.
 Checkpoint 2: Bluetooth Keypad + Raspberry Pi + Python